mjmsmith/gcdobjc/README.md

 GCDObjC is an Objective-C wrapper for the most commonly used features of Grand Central Dispatch.
 It has four main aims:

 * Organize the flat C API into appropriate classes.
-* Use more convenient arguments, such as NSTimeIntervals.
+* Use intention-revealing names to distinguish between synchronous and asynchronous functions.
-* Split single functions into multiple intent-revealing methods.
+* Use more convenient arguments such as NSTimeIntervals.
 * Add convenience methods.

 ## Usage